 While all of these are good reasons to leave the confines of traditional full-time employment, I chose to leave to discover a world outside of the industries I’m familiar with.
 I wanted put my skills to good use and design innovative products in emerging industries around the world and hopefully, figure out what I was truly passionate about in the process and eventually determine where I should work next.
 I figured this should only take a couple of months at most, so in the meantime I’d do some freelancing to keep my head above water financially.
 Plus, I’d hoped that freelancing would give me a moment of clarity between the fast-paced startup environments I was used to.

 Starting an agency wasn’t entirely intentional.
-I was quite fortunate — in the first month of freelancing I started picking up projects that required a lot more than just a single product designer… complete rebrands and product redesigns for companies that required a small team of designers and developers to execute.
-After about three months, it became pretty clear that my clients needed more help than I could provide on my own.
-So, I incorporated a design studio, contracted the creatives I’d previously been working with and moved towards handling creative direction.
+I was quite fortunate in the first few months of freelancing - picking up projects that required a lot more than just a single product designer… complete rebrands and product redesigns for companies that required a small team of designers and developers to execute.
+I always found it hard to say no to a client, not because I find it generally difficult, but because I loved the idea of helping them out as much as I could and seeing how far we could take the relationship.

-Design studios operate a service-based business model.
+Design agencies operate a service-based business model.
 Practically, this just means you can grow… but not really “scale”.
 Every new client you bring on means more people needed to complete the work.
-Even if all of your clients are on retainer, every agency is about three months from going out of business, particularly if you’re running it alone.
 In the first few months, I would wake up every morning to a slew of Slack messages with urgent reminders, overdue tasks, people needing things.
 It was not fun at all.

 Being good just isn’t enough.
-If you allow running a studio to ruin your life, it will… very easily.
+If you allow your agency to take over your life, it will… very easily.
 You need a framework around how you operate and learn to compartmentalise.
 While project work should never be rinse and repeat, you will have to implement a methodology for time’s sake.
 Create templates for your questionnaires, request for briefs and moodboards.
-Write a sales pitch.
-Automate sending your proposals and agreements, adding a personal touch where possible.
+Write a sales pitch and automate sending your proposals and agreements, adding a personal touch where possible.

 It took me months to implement processes and it was just in time too.
 Another week of manually typing up proposals for leads that didn’t pan out would have sent me over the edge.
 After turning all my tasks into processes, what I assumed was me finally losing my mind from falling behind on everything was just the overwhelming silence of being on top of everything.